jeff-kelley/opensim-utils/README.md

 - gridmap.php : Build a map of your grid
 - gridstat.php : Show all statistics for your grid
 - concierge.php : A growling concierge, for Max OS X
-- scrits.php : List region scripts
+- scripts.php : List region scripts
 - getasset.php : Dump a raw asset